From duplicate data to direct ROI: a smart integration between platforms.

 a synchronization that saves hours

-We built an automatic synchronization tool that acts as a bridge between Officient's cloud environment and AdminConsult's local server.
+We built an automatic synchronization tool that acts as a bridge between the two tools.
 No heavy, expensive server running 24/7.
 Instead, a serverless solution that only runs when needed.
 Cost-efficient and scalable.

 Here's how it works: